-In the case of FairCoin, the algorithm has been changed on July 18th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
-It requires wallet holders simply to upgrade their software.
+In the case of FairCoin, the algorithm was changed on July 18th, 2017 from Proof-of-Stake to Proof-of-Cooperation.
+It required wallet holders simply to upgrade their software.
 All coins have been transferred.

-Instead of thousands of computers competing to solve difficult validation puzzles and making the rich richer, cooperatively validated nodes (CVNs) do that job with cooperation in FairCoin.
-The big difference in FairCoin compared to other crypto currencies is that we introduce a certain level of trust and democratic values even on the technical level.
+Instead of thousands of computers competing to solve difficult validation puzzles (and thereby making the rich richer), cooperatively validated nodes (CVNs) do that job with cooperation in FairCoin.
+The big difference in FairCoin compared to other crypto currencies is that we have introduced a certain level of trust and democratic values even at the technical level.
 FairCoin is not trust-less in terms of block creation, but trust-less in terms of transactions.

-Many people who are supporting the development of FairCoin are discussing in the Fair.Coop General Assemblies strategic topics, procedures to add validated nodes or tasks for chain administrators.
+We are discussing the development of FairCoin in a chat group.
+In monthly Fair.Coop General Assemblies strategic topics, and decisions to add validated nodes or tasks for chain administrators are being decided.

-Chain admins just can adjust some parameters, but not stop or split the blockchain (like treble and bass on an amplifier, to adopt the acoustics of the room situation, but not stop playing the music).
+Chain admins can only adjust some parameters, but not stop or split the blockchain (comparable to an equalizer on an amplifier that adapts to the acoustics of the particular room, but does not stop playing the music).

 Who runs the cooperatively validated nodes?

-Candidates fill out the application form.
-Your wallet should be online 24/7 and you should have read the FairCoin white paper.
+Candidates should fill out the application form.
+Your wallet should be online 24/7 and you should have read the FairCoin White Paper.
 More information about technical and socio-political preconditions to run a CVN can be found here.
-If you would like to run a CVN you can also send a mail to cvn [ät] fair-coin.org
+If you would like to run a CVN you can also send an email to cvn [ät] fair-coin.org

 Why do you charge a small fee per transaction?

-Short answer: To secure smooth operation of the blockchain network we have built in a fee of about 0,2 Euro-Cents per transaction.
+Short answer: To secure the smooth operation of the blockchain network we have built in a fee of about 0,2 Euro-Cents per transaction.
 So for example if you want to empty a wallet with 250 Fair, you can transfer not more than 249,997 Fair.

 Long answer: We had decided in June 2016 0,1 FAIR, but revised in the FairCoin assembly in June 2017 that CVN operators only get 0,01 FAIR per 1000 Bytes transaction size to cover expenses for electricity and connectivity.
-This still prevents people from spamming the blockchain with many small transactions, which would take up a lot of disc space on every node of the FairCoin network.
-A 'standard' transaction needs ~226 bytes so the fee is 0,00226 FAIR = 0,00 1 EUR = 0,1 ¢ (rate = 1:2).
-A transaction with two inputs (=parents) needs ~373 bytes thus 0,00373 FAIR = 0,0018 EUR.
+This still prevents people from spamming the blockchain with many small transactions, which would take up a lot of disk space on every node of the FairCoin network.
+A 'standard' transaction needs ~226 bytes so the fee is 0,00226 FAIR ~ 0,00 3 EUR = 0,3 ¢.
+A transaction with two inputs (=parents) needs ~373 bytes thus 0,00373 FAIR ~ 0,004 EUR.

-In contrast to Bitcoin (where you are charged at least some up to hundred of Euros per transaction), we decided to use an equal mandatory transaction fee for everybody instead of creating a so-called fee market, in which the rich pay more fees so that their transactions are processed quicker than others.
+In contrast to Bitcoin (where you can be charged at least some of the time up to hundreds of Euros per transaction), we decided to use an equal mandatory transaction fee for everybody instead of creating a so-called fee market, in which the rich pay more fees so that their transactions are processed quicker than others.
 In FairCoin we decided that everybody contributes to the blockchain with the same amount of fees per transaction size.
 The assembly could decide that CVN operators transfer the fees to a common fund, e.g. for basic income.
 That is really fair, isn't it?

 To be honest: We are not a fan of fees, we would rather see zero fees.
-But we have to avoid a tragedy of the commons.
+But we have to avoid a potential "tragedy of the commons".
 We are working on a micro-transaction framework in the FairChain project that could potentially be integrated into FairCoins.
 This will take some time to implement and test.
-We already have some cases for zero fees: wallet to wallet transactions in chipchap and fairpay payments with card.
+We already have some cases for zero fees: wallet to wallet transactions in chipchap and Fairpay payments with a physical card.